napari/docs/docs/getting_started/open_images.md

 nbscreenshot(viewer, alt_text="napari viewer showing a multi-channel tif microscopy image of a Drosophila embryo with channels split into layers.")
 ```

-As mentioned above there are situations where the default import mechanism will not be sufficient as `imageio` typically does not support custom commercial formats such as those used in microscopy (e.g. czi, lif, nd2) or remote sensing (e.g. envi).
-In these cases, napari's reading capabilities need to be extended via reader plugins.
+As mentioned above, there are situations where the builtin reader will not be sufficient.
+For example, `imageio` typically does not support custom commercial/proprietary formats such as those used in microscopy (e.g. czi, lif, nd2) or remote sensing (e.g. envi).
+In these cases, napari's reading capabilities need to be extended using an appropriate reader plugin.

 +++